iza-institute-of-labor-economics/gettsim/docs/how-to-contribute.rst

 3. We always develop new features in new branches.
 Thus, create a new branch by picking an appropriate name, e.g., ``kindergeld-freibetrag`` or ``ubi``.
-Make sure to branch off of master and not any other branch.
+Make sure to branch off from master and not any other branch.

    .. code-block:: bash